d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 ## Text Tagging

+Now let us consider token-level tasks, such as *text tagging*, where each token is assigned a label.
+Among text tagging tasks,
+*part-of-speech tagging* assigns each word a part-of-speech tag (e.g., adjective and determiner) according to the role of the word in the sentence.
+For example,
+according to the Penn Treebank II tag set, the sentence "John Smith 's car is new" should be tagged as
+"NNP (noun, proper singular) NNP POS (possessive ending) NN (noun, singular or mass) VB (verb, base form) JJ (adjective)".

 ![Fine-tuning BERT for text tagging applications, such as part-of-speech tagging.
 Suppose that the input single text has six tokens.](../img/bert-tagging.svg)
 :label:`fig_bert-tagging`

+Fine-tuning BERT for text tagging applications is illustrated in :numref:`fig_bert-tagging`.
+Comparing with :numref:`fig_bert-one-seq`,
+the only distinction lies in that in text tagging, the BERT representation of *every token* of the input text is fed into the same extra fully-connected layers to output the label of the token, such as a part-of-speech tag.

 ## Question Answering

+The final token-level application to consider is question answering, which often reflects capabilities of reading comprehension.
+For example,
+the Stanford Question Answering Dataset (SQuAD v1.1) consists of reading passages and questions, where the answer to every question is just a segment of text (text span) from the passage that the question is about :cite:`Rajpurkar.Zhang.Lopyrev.ea.2016`.
+To explain,
+consider a passage
+"Some experts report that a mask's efficacy is inconclusive.
+However, mask makers insist that their products, such as N95 respirator masks, can guard against the virus." and a question "Who say that N95 respirator masks can guard against the virus?"
+The answer should be the text span "mask makers" in the passage.
+Thus, the goal in SQuAD v1.1 is to predict the beginning and end of the text span in the passage given a pair of question and passage.

 ![Fine-tuning BERT for question answering.
 Suppose that the input text pair has two and three tokens.](../img/bert-qa.svg) :label:`fig_bert-qa`